Recruit our graduates and students, and you will benefit from talent that comes equipped for the challenges of the workplace.

 Get in touch with our industrial and business contacts to find out more.

-The School of Computer Science's Industry Club is a large and active group of industry partners.
+The Department of Computer Science's Industry Club is a large and active group of industry partners.
 Membership is open to organisations that are seeking to employ students before or after graduation.
 The Club:

-- allows organisations to build and maintain relationships with the School and its graduates through a variety of events such as careers fairs, drop-in sessions, guest lectures and tech-talks;
+- allows organisations to build and maintain relationships with the Department and its graduates through a variety of events such as careers fairs, drop-in sessions, guest lectures and tech-talks;

 - provides an opportunity for members to keep up in touch by receiving the Industry Club newsletter;

 - includes an industrial advisory board which recommends content for some areas of the curriculum.

 If you would like to join the Industry Club, please contact our industry contact.